amirHossein5/dropy/docs/README.md

 </script>
 ```

+> _toggler_ is something that closes/opens _target(s)_.

 ## Usage

-There are two ways to define the target, first: append `toggler-target` attribute on the sibling of toggler,
+After you specified the toggler selector, is time to specify the target.
+There are two ways to define the target, first: adding `toggler-target` attribute on the sibling of toggler,

 ```html
 <section>